After a week in Bangkok, we decided to head down to Pattaya and browsed what was the quickest way from Bangkok to Pattaya.

 - When travelling by bus, bring a cardigan or jacket for the journey.
 Buses can get cold so be prepared.

-A mini-van is an easier option for many, offering door-to-door pick-up and drop off.
+A mini-van is an easier option for many, offering door-to-door pick-up and drop off travel from Bangkok to Pattaya.
 This usually costs around 400 Baht and tickets can be purchased from most Thailand tourist booths, your hotel or vendors on Khao San Road.
 You have slightly more room in mini-vans and generally, these tend to go a little faster than the buses.

-Note: Make sure you don’t over pay for mini-van seats.
+Note: Make sure you don’t over pay for mini-van seats when getting from Bangkok to Pattaya.
 Compare prices on 12Go and haggle with agencies in tourist areas.

 Victory Monument BTS and Ekkamai are popular areas that mini-vans also depart from, so if you’re staying near a BTS, these may be the best option for you.